Manufacturing ERP Systems Don’t Do What You Think They Do

-This is real money that is going to be lost if you don’t have this data and if you’re relying on ERP for it, it’s going to fall through the cracks.
+This is real money that is going to be lost if you don’t have this data.
+If you’re relying on ERP for it, it’s going to fall through the cracks.

 You Need Context for Your Data

-Most manufacturing companies are looking to increase their company’s capacity and throughput without spending more on machine or resources.
+Most manufacturing companies are looking to increase their company’s capacity and throughput without spending more on machines or resources.

 Simply put: manufacturers need to do more with what they already have.
 If this is something you’ve thought about more than once, you might want to think about your analytics more than your ERP.

 Most ERP systems are notoriously described to be complex and expensive.
 They’re not typically set up for a manufacturing process which can complicate information that managers want to view.

 ERP systems are given a ton of data without an easy way to read through it all to have it make sense.